Noam-Alum/make_backup/README.md

 # Usage example && Development setup

 ## set count
-First you need to select a file to count block device entries
+Firstly you need to select a file to count block device entries
 ```sh
 count_location=[/var/test.txt];
 ```
-**This needs to be the full path to a file !** (/path/to/file.txt) Then you should set count of how many times a block device entries cause a backup:
+**This needs to be the full path to a file !** (/path/to/file.txt)

+Then you should set count of how many times a block device entries cause a backup:
 ```sh
 bd_count=[5];